If you have a child who is in pain, good nutrition can play a positive role for conditions that involve inflammation.

 There are vital matters of importance for your child’s health at stake and this is not a quick and trivial topic.
 But if you delve into this one and follow the evidence, you can at least make decisions about nutrition based on more evidence.

 I certainly don’t suggest you take my word for it.
-But I do suggest you do your own research and form your own opinion as to whether the messages we get from our public health advocates about fat are helpful when it comes to ensuring your child gets the nutrition they need.
+But I do suggest you do your own research and form your own opinion as to whether messages we get that suggest low-fat is good are helpful when it comes to ensuring your child gets the nutrition they need.

-I highly recommend you view this video from Dr Peter Attia.
+More detailed is this presentation from Dr Peter Attia.
 Read Peter’s introductory article, or jump right in and view the video below.

 Short articles about the evidence behind fat in our diet: